-- An ability to establish and maintain a supportive, reassuring and empathic relationship with the client - An ability to sustain a positive, supportive stance without undermining the client's autonomy - An ability to critically consider the appropriateness of supportive interventions that may involve taking concrete action within therapeutic boundaries - An ability to judiciously praise the client when the client uses mentalizing with a positive outcome so as to encourage and support change problematic in treatment of borderline patients than in others.
+- An ability to establish and maintain a supportive, reassuring and empathic relationship with the client. - An ability to sustain a positive, supportive stance without undermining the client's autonomy. - An ability to critically consider the appropriateness of supportive interventions that may involve taking concrete action within therapeutic boundaries. - An ability to judiciously praise the client when the client uses mentalizing with a positive outcome so as to encourage and support change.

+Empathic statements deepen the rapport between patient and therapist and give the patient a sense that the therapist is on their side.
+But accurately reflecting underlying emotional states may be more problematic in treatment of borderline patients than in others.
 Borderline patients cannot readily discern their own subjective state and they cannot benefit from being told how they feel.
 In MBT empathy is not solely stating the feeling expressed by the patient as the therapist sees it - 'you feel so hurt by him', 'you must have been so angry about that'.
 It is more an identification of the current feeling of the patient in relation to the subject - 'what is it like to feel so vulnerable to what he does', 'how did you manage such a strong feeling'.
 So empathy becomes not only the patient's feeling at the time but also the effect that the feeling has on him.
 Feelings invoke a state of mind and, depending on the feeling, the ramifications may be complex.
 It is the task of the practitioner to identify both the feeling itself and the psychological consequences.
 Ask yourself - 'how does having this feeling leave the person now whilst talking to me?
 What effect is it having on his interaction with me?'.